Table of Contents

 Vital Wheat Gluten

 Before the pandemic, it was possible to buy vital wheat gluten (“VWG”) in grocery stores in Victoria.
 Some stores stocked a brand milled by Millstream Natural Foods.
 Others stocked Bob’s Red Mill brand Vital Wheat Gluten.
 I can’t find Millstream.
 That supplier may have ceased offering it.
-The stores in Victoria that used to sell Bob’s VWG no longer offer VWG; Bob’s stopped offering the product under that name.
-Bob’s offers “Gluten Flour” which seems to be a new name for VWG.
+The stores in Victoria that used to sell Bob’s VWG no longer offer VWG; Bob’s stopped offering the product under that name and now offers “Gluten Flour” which seems to be a new name for VWG.
 For a few months neither version of the product was in stores in Victoria.
 VWG is still being milled and marketed.

 Sodium